Leslie's Pool Care Checklist

-Make sure your timer is set for the right season.
-Ask a Leslie’s Associate or Technician for timer setting recommendations.
+Make sure your pump timer is set for the right season.
+Ask a Leslie’s expert or in-store technician for timer setting recommendations.

-Having the right timer settings will ensure your pool pump and filter isn’t wasting energy by running for too long, or for not long enough.
-As the weather changes, so should your pool timer settings.
+Having the right timer settings will ensure your pool pump and filter system isn’t wasting energy by running for too long, or impacting water health by not running long enough.
+As the weather changes, check your pool timer settings.

 Empty debris and leaves from pump and skimmer baskets.

-This simple emptying of the basket becomes even more important during the fall season, when leaves are more likely to be an issue.
-Not emptying the basket can cause a blockage of your plumbing and filtration system, potentially causing significant harm to your pool pump.
+The simple process of emptying the pump and skimmer baskets becomes even more important during the fall season, when leaves are more likely to fall into the pool.
+Not emptying the baskets can cause a blockage of your plumbing and filtration system, potentially causing significant harm to your pool pump.

 The pressure gauge on your pool filter should be at ZERO while the pump is off.
 If not at ZERO, replace your pressure gauge.

-While seemingly a tiny piece of your equipment pad, the pressure gauge is critical to understanding if your equipment is running properly and efficiently.
-With an improper reading, you may not immediately notice a small issue that will grow into something bigger and more damaging to your pool equipment.
+While seemingly a tiny piece of your pool equipment, the pressure gauge is critical to understanding if your equipment is running properly and efficiently.
+With an improper reading, you may not immediately notice a small issue that could grow into something bigger and more damaging to your pool equipment.
 Don't overlook this part of the Pool Care Checklist!

 Check for leaks around your pump, filter, valves, and other equipment in the surrounding area.

-Even small leaks in your plumbing or equipment can escalate dramatically, leaving you rushing to find a technician to come out and replace piping or equipment.
-At the first sign of unexpected water loss, try to isolate and patch or replace the problem part entirely.
+Even small leaks in your plumbing or equipment can escalate dramatically, leaving you rushing to find a technician to come out and replace piping or pool equipment.
+At the first sign of unexpected water loss, try to isolate and patch or replace the problem part.
 You don’t want to come home from a weekend trip with a soggy surprise in the backyard.

 Consult a Leslie’s Store Associate or Technician if leaks are present.

 While a DIY patch may work in the short term, it unfortunately may not address the root cause of the issue.
-Improper pump sizing, PVC piping or other installation mistakes can lead to recurring and annoying issues.
-Leslie’s Technicians are specially trained for proper equipment sizing and installation.
+Improper pump sizing, PVC piping or other installation issues can lead to pesky, recurring challenges.
+Leslie’s technicians are specially trained for proper equipment sizing and installation.

-Lubricate o-rings on pump lid, filter, and backwash valves (if applicable).
+Lubricate o-rings and gaskets on pump lid, filter, and backwash valves (if applicable).

-After a long summer of pool fun your o-rings may be due for some care.
-Lubricating the o-ring will ensure a proper and secure fit, and helps prevent issues with water leakage or other damage.
+After a long summer of pool fun, your o-rings may be due for some care.
+Lubricating the o-ring will ensure a proper and secure fit, and helps prevent water leakage problems or other damage.
 You can lubricate o-rings with a tube of silicone-based or Teflon-based pool lubricant.
 Leslie's Pool & Spa Lube works well for all pool equipment applications.

 You won't have to do this every time you go through the Pool Care Checklist, but it's important to check your o-rings at least once a year.
 Has it been a few years since you last removed your o-rings?
-Once removed, there’s a good chance it has stretched or warped in the sun, and it won’t provide the solid seal that it has for so many years.
-Replacing o-rings yearly ensures that you always have a fresh, secure seal.
-Just make sure you locate the correct replacement, as too often we see homeowner’s settle for “close enough.”
+Once removed from their place, o-rings can become stretched or warped, causing them to lose their sealing power.
+Replacing o-rings annually ensures you always have a tight, secure seal.
+Just make sure you get the correct o-ring replacement.
+Too often, we see pool owners settle for “close enough.”
 Unfortunately, “close enough” doesn’t quite work with o-rings.
-You need a 100% match in dimensions to ensure proper installation.
+You need a 100% dimension match — both diameter and thickness — to ensure proper installation and a secure fit.
 We offer o-ring kits for almost every type and model of pool equipment.

-Clean D.E. grids and replace or recharge with Low-Dust D.E. powder.
+Clean DE grids and replace or recharge with low-dust DE powder.
 If the grids are torn or damaged, replace the grids.
-Remember that regular backwashing will keep your pool clean and clear.
+Regular backwashing will keep your pool clean and clear.
 Backwash or "bump" the filter when the pressure gauge reads 8–10 psi above the clean starting pressure, or according to manufacturer recommendations.

 ✔ Check Salt Cell (if applicable)